RigacciOrg/open-digital-frame/README.md

 # Open Digital Frame

-Software to create a digital photo frame: browse image directories and do slideshows with image panning and cropping on-the-fly
+**Software to create a digital photo frame: browse image directories and do slideshows with image panning and cropping on-the-fly**

+Open Digital Frame is a collection of Python programs and shell scripts to turn a GNU/Linux box into a digital photo frame.
+It was developed on a Raspberry Pi version 2, so it should run smoothly on very low-end hardware.

+It consists mainly of two programs: **open-digital-frame** and **photo-reframe**.
+The first is a directory browser, where the directories are listed into a scrollable window, each with its thumbnail and title.
+The thumbnail is taken from a _folder.jpg_ file and some metadata are read from a _folder.nfo_ file.

+If a directory contains a **playlist.m3u** file and its thumbnail is selected, the **photo-reframe** program is started.
+This program will display each image listed into the playlist, performing panning and zooming on the fly as instructed by the playlist itself.

+The directory browser **open-digital-frame** can be configured as an autostart program, it is also possible to configure a playlist as an autoplay item, so that a slideshow can start automatically when you turn on the system.

 ## The directory folder.nfo file